grnet/agora-sp/website/docs/providers.md

 ## Delete a Provider

-Only the `superadmin`, have the permission to delete a Provider.
+Only the `Superadmin`, have the permission to delete a Provider.

 To delete an existing Provider, the user should visit the list of Providers.
 By clicking on the delete ![delete_icon](assets/icons_delete.png) icon near the selected provider
 the user can delete it.